unm-digital-futures/digital-history-review/docs/essays/sunshine-building.md

   text=" incorporated into a two-part vertical block, the theater’s marquee and entry provided a visual base to the building with the five story vertical shaft rising above to the decorative cornice capping the building [9]."
 %}

-In addition to the building was a neon Sunshine sign which later added to the facade and created the classic 'Route 66' feeling when visiting the theatre.
+In addition to the building was a neon Sunshine sign which later added to the facade and created the classic 'American home-town' feeling when visiting the theatre.
 Another notable historical fact in the building of the 'Sunshine theatre' is that Trost also led southwest construction techniques with the use of reinforced concrete as a construction material which was then covered with the yellow brick and is the facade that currently exists today.
 Also, the building included an attendant operated elevator used for patrons viewing the from the balcony of the 'theatre' which is what gave the building historic value, along with the oak lobby boasts and facade, when it was registered for the National Registrar of Historic Places in 1985 [8].
 The theatre opened its doors on May 1, 1924 with the showing of "Scaramouche" featuring actor Ramon Navarro and included a live orchestra to accompany the silent black and white film.

 {% include figure.html
   class="img-center"